 Let me quickly remind everyone I have a Masters in Disaster.
-I clearly dig disaster and crisis or I would not have spent oodles of student loans learning how to manage them internationally.
+I clearly dig disaster and crisis far more than the average person or I would not have spent oodles of student loans learning how to manage them internationally.
 But for f***’s sake, this is not my kind of disaster.
 This is daily stress of wondering if we get to feed the animals, myself, or the staff.
 This is me dropping to my bloody knees every morning to pray to whatever deaf spiritual force or imaginary friend will keep our rescues healthy for one more day.
 All this while I continue to wrack my brain for how to once again start a vet clinic in central Vietnam without a penny or a shred of international or local interest.

 The reason I am particularly attracted to disasters myself is because I am an addict for the reconstruction and rebirth.
 I live for the rainbow following the storm.
 I swoon over stories of resilience of human spirit and nature.
 This is my love of crisis.
 I just am here to see what will rise from the ashes.
 It’s exhausting here under the ashes, but I keep getting up and dusting myself off just to have our plans and hope burned to the ground again and again.